-Methodologically, she conducts behavioral experiments with human participants using psychophysiology and neuroimaging methods:
+Methodologically, she has conducted behavioral experiments with human participants using psychophysiology and neuroimaging methods:

 MEG, EEG and structural MRI.

-Scientifically, she tests a priori hypotheses based on theory developed
+Scientifically, she has tested a priori hypotheses based on theory developed

 from extant literature from across neuroscience sub-disciplines: systems, behavioral, decision, and cognitive;

 while at the same time being open to unexpected and unpredicted but robust patterns of

 results in the data born of sophisticated statistical learning techniques.

 Linda'a dissertation, "The Microgenesis of Object-based vis-a-vis Space-based

 Visual Attention", is intended to address in part how these two forms of visual attention are